-For new lawns, seed 3x in the spring for instance: March, April, and May.
-To fill in the lawn, seed 2x in the spring.
+For new lawns, seed 3 times in the spring, for instance: March, April, and May.
+To fill in the lawn, seed 2 times in the spring.

 If you must water your lawn, limit it to 1” of water once a week to promote deep roots that will require less water and maintenance.
 Measure water by placing a cup or a jar on the lawn and label the cup 1” from the bottom as the fill line.

-With these steps, I maintain a small and lush patch of grass in my yard.
-It is surrounded by flowering and edible gardens and one day it may be removed forever.
-For now though, I have a lovely organic lawn.
+With these steps for organic lawn care, I maintain a small and lush patch of grass in my yard.
+It is surrounded by flowering and edible gardens.
+One day, it may be removed forever.
+For now, though, I have a lovely organic lawn.

 Or why not turn your lawn into garden?
 Here are some tips on converting lawn into garden beds without waste.

-Oh, and it you are looking for a way to prevent dogs from destroying the grass by doing their ‘business’, then check out this article on building a flushable dog run.
+Oh, and if you are looking for a way to prevent dogs from destroying the grass by doing their ‘business,’ then check out this article on building a flushable dog run.